These 100% natural wool needle felting blocks are my absolute favorite surface to work on!

 This mat (or block, or pad, as you may also hear it called) is made of solid wool which has been wet felted to give it great durability and the perfect amount of support when using it as a work surface for needle felted sculptures and wool paintings.
 It is solid enough support your work without it sinking into the pad, but has just the right amount of give to take repeated pokes of your felting needle without sacrificing the working surface of the block or causing needle breakage.

-This pure wool felting block measures 6″ x 6″ x 2″, and is a great size for small projects or for traveling with!
+This pure wool felting block measures *approximately 6″ x 6″ x 2″, and is a great size for small projects or for traveling with!

 Why use wool for your work surface?
 Lots of reasons!